bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js201">201.
 Capitalization Changer</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program takes a string as input and changes the capitalization of all letters.
-Uppercase letters are converted to lowercase, and lowercase letters are converted to uppercase.
+<p>This program takes a string as input and changes the capitalization of all letters.
+Uppercase letters are converted to lowercase, and lowercase letters are converted to uppercase.</p>
 <pre>
 function changeCapitalization(inputString) {
 let resultstring =